-There’s no doubt that Dachshunds are one of the most iconic breeds in existence.
+There’s no denying that Dachshunds are one of the most iconic breeds in existence.
 Their long bodies and short legs…well, you know the deal.
+What other dog breed has a nickname as cool as the “hot dog?”

-But with the rise of designer hybrid breeds, you now have the chance to get all the fun of a Dachshund, but combined with another breed, bringing the best out of both.
+But with the rise of designer hybrid breeds, you now have the chance to get all the fun of a Dachshund combined with another breed – bringing the best out of both.
+Dachshunds are known for their clever and playful nature, which can be a nice touch in many breeds.

-To help you find your perfect Doxie mix, we’ve put together an exhaustive list below.
-Let us know which is your favorite.
+To help you find your perfect Dachshund mix, we’ve put together an exhaustive list below.
+Given the popularity of these dogs, there are plenty more.
+If we’ve missed one, make sure to let us know in the comments section below.

 Table of Contents